louisjensen/game-creator/doc/plan/DESIGN_PLAN.md

 ## Introduction
 Gamers are restricted by creators in regards to the environment, progression, and difficulty of the games they play.
 We wish to create an environment in which a user can not only design the aesthetics of the game they play, but also the objective and purpose of the game itself.
 With this goal in mind, our aim is to offer gamers the flexibility to create any world they can imagine.

 We have ultimately chosen to let users create and play within a Scrolling Platformer game environment.
 The platforming genre centers around player-controlled characters who navigate across suspended platforms, often encountering items like obstacles and power-ups along a traversal of levels until the win/lose condition(s) is(are) met.
 Given the seemingly unlimited number of game elements, each with a specified appearance and behavior, that a user could come across in a platformer, we wish to allow as much freedom in user choice as we can through a flexible design.
-By abstracting the elements of a platformer as well as the possible events and actions surrounding them in our authoring environment, we offer users a great degree of liberty in the games that they would like to create.
+By abstracting the elements of a platformer as well as the possible engine.external.events and engine.external.actions surrounding them in our authoring environment, we offer users a great degree of liberty in the games that they would like to create.

 ## Overview